-I am a Registered Dietitian and Paediatric Specialist, offering a caring private service for infants with feeding difficulties and children with diet related conditions or who need help to eat well.
+I am a Registered Dietitian and Paediatric Specialist, offering a caring private service for infants and children with feeding difficulties, diet related medical conditions or who need help to eat well.
 Dedicated solely to infants and young children, this site is the on-line sibling to Teenage Nutrition my site for teens.
-Working as a Paediatric Dietitian in Cambridge, UK for almost 30 years, my aims of dietary treatment are to help families understand and manage their child’s developmental feeding needs, as they relate to eating and drinking, whilst meeting nutritional needs and supporting growth.
+Working as a Paediatric Dietitian in Cambridge, UK for almost 30 years, my aims of dietary treatment are to help support health, wellbeing and growth with nutrition education and evidence-based decision making.
 I work with specific medical conditions such as cow’s milk and other food allergies, gastrointestinal problems, food refusal and growth faltering.
-I help families with nutrition and diet when feeding itself becomes difficult.
+I help families with nutrition and diet when feeding and/or eating becomes difficult.

-I use dietary assessment methods to collect relevant and unique information about your child’s feeding, growth patterns, age related needs and nutritional story.
+I use a dietary assessment to collect relevant and unique information about each child’s feeding skills, behaviours, growth patterns, age related needs and nutritional story.
 This happens in a detailed discussion about what, when and how much is eaten.
-Food intake provides an estimate of nutrient intake, identifies any significant nutritional gaps and is necessary background information before considering next steps and dietary treatment options.
+It provides a good estimate of caloric and key nutrient intake, identifies any significant nutritional gaps and is necessary background information before considering next steps and dietary treatment options.
 In addition, appetite, food preferences or limitations are discussed; developmental milestones relating to feeding and overall patterns of eating.
-Height and weight, head and/or waist circumference are usually taken and interpreted using growth charts, such as you find in your child’s red book.
-What I call dietetic detective work!
-We then put all the pieces of the puzzle together and review the big picture and discuss options for dietary treatment and next steps.
+Height and weight, head and/or waist circumference are reviewed or measured in clinics, and interpreted using growth charts, such as you find in your child’s red book.

 Using this site